rach-db/Python_email_automation/README.md

 ## ⚠️ Disclaimer
 This project is for **educational and ethical cybersecurity research only**.
-Do not use it for unauthorized tracking, phishing, or malicious activities.
-Unauthorized use of email tracking can violate privacy laws and terms of service.
+Do not use it for unauthorized tracking, phishing, or malicious activities. **The author is not responsible for any misuse of this script.** Using this tool on unauthorized systems or individuals without consent may violate laws and ethical guidelines.

 📜 Legal & Ethical Guidelines